sravani-jakkula/GDP-Project/readme.md

 # working on Login page
 as we have developed a basic login page we are working on it to make it more user friendly and attractive.

+# SQL developer
+just installed the app
+i will get info and start the process